samtools/htsjdk/README.md

 API documentation for all versions of HTSJDK since `1.128` are available through [javadoc.io](http://www.javadoc.io/doc/com.github.samtools/htsjdk).

-If you believe you have found a bug or have an issue with the library please a) search the open and recently closed issues to ensure it has not already been reported, then b) log an issue.
+If you believe you have found a bug or have an issue with the library please:
+1. Search the open and recently closed issues to ensure it has not already been reported;
+1. Then log an issue.

 The project has a [gitter chat room](https://gitter.im/samtools/htsjdk) if you would like to chat with the developers and others involved in the project.